 This problem of sub-optimality is shown to be mitigated through policy, see Proposition \ref{claim:policy_accomodate_oversorting}.
-Finally our Proposition \ref{claim:assort:ext:asymptoticperfectPAM} establishes that if the agent population is large then sorting is the unique strongly stable outcome (i.e. the core) when Becker's complementarity hold and there is constant decay.\footnote{Note this is due to strong stability necessitates efficiency.
-Also note that it requires a technical condition of asymptotic independence.}
+Finally our Proposition \ref{claim:assort:ext:asymptoticperfectPAM} establishes that if the agent population is large then sorting is the unique strongly stable outcome (i.e. the core) when Becker's complementarity hold and that externalities satisfy asymptotic independence in social connections.

 The above generalization of sorting can be applied to investigate models of homophily in social networks.
 Moreover, we provide a clear intuition how pathological sorting can constitute an undesirable, yet, stable configuration of a social network.
 The intuition is analogue to a classic public goods problem: there is a lack in the provision of links across types.
 This result also can be seen as providing a generic network structure, which is commonly observed, and that suffers from inefficiencies in network formation.
 Finally, to mitigate the sorting issue we demonstrate the validity of a policy instrument that provides incentives to link across types.